AjayLSojitra/Word-Search-Game/README.md

             Once confirm by transformer clink on Deliver CTA.
             After Deliver check after around 10-15 minutes, if app has any error Transporter will show the error.
             If approved and delivered by Transporter then go to App store connect.
-            In App store connect, go to Test Flight, wehere you will see your app as in processing mode.
+            In App store connect, go to Test Flight, where you will see your app as in processing mode.
             After processing done, it will show Manage CTA, now click on it and it will show confirmation popup for you app is not doing any violation and select none.
             Now go to Distribution and it will show + icon beside Build(for this you need scroll to down bit) and click on it and it will show you all the build list.
             Select latest build from it.